thomascate/es_curl_examples/README.md

 So on march 29th jhud_apache01 checked in 4 times, and runner.e9.io once.

 You can also pull one single node object out.
 This query is more advanced than the ones we've done before so let's walk through it.
 First we want the first page(page 0) and 1 result per page.
 This effectively limits our search to one result.
 We then exclude "node" from the _source object.
 This is because node is a raw string that contains the original node object, all of the items are later in the json so it's redundant here.
 Then since we want multiple terms we use a bool query to chain them together.
-We're searching for a converge run that has succeeded, so the node object pushed up at the end of a run,
+We're searching for a converge run that has succeeded, so the node object pushed up at the end of a run.
+I left the response out of this doc since it is typically a few hundred KB.

 `curl -XPOST -s localhost:9200/insights-2017.03.29/_search?pretty=true -d@data.json`